SkyfengBiuBiu/Web-Project-Based-On-Django/README.md

 ## Planned +2 features
-This subsection in the initial project plan is similar to the “Must have features” subsection above.
-The same information should be here for the +2 features, as there earlier for the must have features.

-Most important decisions in this subsection is which +2 features the group is interested in implementing.
-You should decide on a set +2 features which gives you enough +2 stars, even if some are not implemented in the end, or your group receives less than maximum star for some +2 feature.

-Remember: _Many of the individual +2 features cannot be easily added to project which has already all the must have features implemented.
-So, groups should make initial plans on the set of +2 features they plan to implement in the initial project plan document._

 Tasks | Description of must have features | Time of the deadline<br>(DD.MM.YYYY [HH:MM] )
 ------------ | ------------- | ------------